hyurl/alar/api.md

 }
 ```

-This class has the following properties and methods:
+This class has the following extra properties and methods:

+- `local: symbol` If passed to the `ModuleProxy<T>.instance()`, the method will
+    always return the local instance.
 - `serve(config: string | RpcOptions): Promise<RpcChannel>` Serves an RPC
     service according to the given configuration.
 - `connect(config: string | RpcOptions): Promise<RpcChannel>` Connects an RPC